 Everyday lessons are learned the hard way by workers who are injured on the job.
 There are many times we hear the horror stories of injuries and fatalities either through a safety share or lessons learned document.
 Too often the lessons we can learn from these safety shares are not embraced because it did not happen to us or someone we are close to.

-Employees should embrace the lessons learned from incidents at other companies or facilities that result in injury and be proactive in order to prevent a similar incident occurring in their workplace.
+Employees should embrace the lessons learned from incidents at other companies or facilities that result in injury and be proactive in order to prevent a similar incident from occurring in their workplace.

 Safety Needs to Be Proactive to be Effective

 For safety to be achieved on the job workers need to be proactive.
 Many safety rules and policies are created after an incident or injury occurs which is reactive in nature.
 To prevent a similar incident from happening again the lessons learned are turned into proactive measures that need to be implemented.
-Every safety meeting, safety training, and time taken to implement safeguards prior to work beginning is an attempt to be proactive when it comes to addressing safety in the workplace.
+Every safety meeting, safety training, and the time spent to implement safeguards prior to work beginning is an attempt to be proactive when it comes to addressing safety in the workplace.

 When employees are proactive when addressing safety on the job it is less likely someone will have to learn a lesson the hard way.

 When you see someone around you doing something foolish or they are putting themselves or others at harm speak up.
-When it comes to safety at work it is everyone’s responsibility.
+When it comes to safety at work, it is everyone’s responsibility.
 Allowing someone to “learn the hard way” cannot happen with safety on the job.
-Injuries and property damage affect everyone on a job not just the person at fault or who is a victim in the scenario.
+Injuries and property damage affect everyone on a job, not just the person at fault or who is a victim in the scenario.